maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

     `GoToStep(int stepIndex, bool tryCompleteStep)`
     `GoToStep(StepIndexProvider stepIndexProvider, bool tryCompleteStep)`

-Aside from the Blazor properties shown in the above example, the currently active wizard step provides the following readonly properties to access state
+Aside from the Razor parameters shown in the above example, the currently active wizard step provides the following readonly properties to access state
 information:

 - `IsActive` indicates whether or not the wizard step is currently active